Copyright © 2019 Mediachance. All rights reserved.

 Designed by Cranky Man

-So what makes Unbroke different, apart from the weird spelling?
+So what makes Unbroke different, apart from the weird name?

-Other backup or snapshot tools fall into two extremes.
-Some create monolithic backups that force all-or-nothing restores, while others churn out too many snapshots from frequent save giving me a headache.
-And sure, tools like Git handle version control really well but require planning and organization.
-You have to decide before of time what's worth snapshotting and when.
-I needed something in the middle: flexible enough for fully automated backups, smart enough not to drown me in unnecessary versions.
-And also usable, so I am able to pick a single file from the pile at any time.
+Other backup tools fall into two extremes.
+Some give you one giant backup you’re afraid to touch.
+Others snapshot everything, all the time, until your history becomes the problem.
+(Not a euphemism.)
+And sure, tools like Git handle version control really well.
+It just requires clairvoyance, planning, and a mild personality disorder.
+I needed something in the middle: flexible enough for fully automated backups, smart enough not to drown me in euphemisms.
+(See what I’ve done just there?)
+And also usable.
+So I can pick a single file from the pile at any time.

 History at your mouse-clicks

 Taking snapshots is one thing.
 Making them usable is another.
 “I have a backup blob somewhere, so I can probably restore everything if I mess up.”
-That’s not as helpful as it sounds.
+That’s not as helpful as it sounds if it also means reverting stuff you actually wanted to keep.
 I don’t want to roll back half my project just to recover one file and then discover I also undid things that were perfectly fine.
 What I actually need is simple: Pick a point in time, say, ten minutes ago, when everything worked and see exactly what existed then.
 Like a file explorer.
 Just… earlier.
-Or like a time ma….
-(Wait, that’s registered trademark of Apple Inc, so this is definitely not it.
-Never.
+Or like a time mach….
+(Wait, that’s registered trademark of Apple Inc, so this is definitely not that.
 Nobody said that!)

 Timeline Events Calendar